furzepig/brachistochrone/_posts/books/2018/2018-09-28-this_is_the_place_to_be.md

 ---
 layout: book
 category: book
-title: "This Is The Place To Be"
+title: This Is The Place To Be
-author: "Lara Pawson"
+author: Lara Lawson
 year: 2018
 image: titptb.jpg
 ---

-Honest, troubled, some of it seemed a little arch.
-Incredible journalism, but you wouldn’t want to share a flat with her.

-> Failure is more frightening than death.
-You have to endure it.